OH6BG/VOACAP_MAPS/README.md

 ## 2. Convert VOACAP prediction matrix to coverage maps

-Note that in Example 1 we generated a considerable number of prediction matrices, and the script below can be used to plot all of it to coverage maps.
+In Example 1 we generated a considerable number of prediction matrices, and the script below can be used to plot all of it to coverage maps.
+Running the maps will take a few minutes to complete!

     user:~/voa$ ./plot_maps.py
     Plot coverage maps from VOACAP VG files.